crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 m.finalize() # stop the exploration
 ```

-All the code above you can find into the [example_run.py](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/examples/example_run.py)
+All the code above can be found in [example_run.py](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/examples/example_run.py)

-The next step is to [accessing the paths](./getting-throwing-paths.md).
+The next step is to [access the paths](./getting-throwing-paths.md).